mgheorghe/DASH/dash-pipeline/README-dash-workflows.md

 ## Docker Image Versioning
 Docker image(s) are identified by their `repo/image_name:tag`, e.g. `p4lang/dp4c:latest`.
 ### Project-Specific Images
 Docker images which we build, e.g. `dash-bmv2-bldr`, are controlled by us so we can specify their contents and tag images appropriately.
 It is important to version-control the contents of these images so that future builds of these images produce the same desired behavior.
-This meains controlling the versions of base Docker images, OS packages added via `apt install` etc.
+This means controlling the versions of base Docker images, OS packages added via `apt install` etc.
 ### Third-party Docker Images
 Docker images which we pull from third-party repos, e.g. [p4lang/behavioral-model](https://hub.docker.com/r/p4lang/behavioral-model) may have "version" tags like `:latest`, `:stable`, `:no-pi`.
 Such tags are not reliable as packages are often updated, so `:latest` and even `:stable` change over time.
 We use such images directly or as base images in our own Dockerfiles, e.g. in `FROM` statements.